klaytn/metaverse-knowledge-kit/docs/developer-tools-sdks/developer-sdk/dex-starter-kit.md

 Below are the features available for DEX admin and user as part of this sdk.

 **Admin Functionalities**
 * Once the dex is deployed the ownership is transferred to a multisig contract.
-All the admin related smart contract funtions can only be called by the multisig contract.
+All the admin related smart contract functions can only be called by the multisig contract.

 **User Functionalities**
 * Swap
 * Stake
 * Add Liquidity
 * Remove Liquidity

 ### Installation
   `npm install @klaytn/kds-dexs --save`